TMiclot/MICLOT/README.md

 - A **database** contining the physical and chemical proterties of the amino acids.
 It also contain physical properties of elements (atoms) found in amino acids.
 - Protocols for **energy calculation**.
 One to calculate the Coulomb and Lennard-Jonnes energies of a pair of residues.
 And another to compute the binding energy between of a protein complex.
 - Identification of the **canonical and non-canonical interactions** formed by a pair of residues.
-- A tool to detect **Cys-Cys bridges** in a structure.
+- Functions to detect **Cys-Cys bridges** in a structure.
 It's contain tow protocol to detect disulfid bridges.
 But it is also able to identify non-canonical bridges involving: diselenium bond (Se-Se) and selenosulfide bond (Se-S).
-- The ability to return the **physico-chemical properties of an interface**, in a protein-protein complex.
+- Set of utilities to work with structures.

-(- Statistical and AI based tool to cacacterise the binding between two protein.)
+- Tools to help user in **data analysis**.